Ditxit/Veheaven/README.md

 ## Veheaven
-A platform to add used and old vehicle for buying and selling puropose
+A platform to add used and old vehicle for buying and selling purpose.